jrenrut/glacial_basal_energy_balance/docs/index.md

 ### Result

-Here the initial geometry is reversed so the windward side is longer than the leeward slope.
-Additionally, there is a wet climate, and a lower angle of repose and faster slope diffusion response.
-This experiment demonstrates an enhanced buzzsaw.
+<iframe src="experiment_4/mountain_reverse_buzzsaw.html" width="100%" height="600" frameborder="0"></iframe>

 There seems to be an unrealistic amount of ice reaching the base.
 Partially this is because the orographic forcing does not take into account change in mountain height.
 Also since the slope by the peak is high and the ice is temperate, any ice that accretes there will quickly advect downslope.
 Interstingly, the peak in this experiment shifts to the left, since erosion is more powerful on the leeward slope.

-<iframe src="experiment_4/mountain_reverse_buzzsaw.html" width="100%" height="600" frameborder="0"></iframe>

 <iframe src="experiment_4/flux_reverse_buzzsaw.html" width="100%" height="600" frameborder="0"></iframe>

+Frictional heat flux is observed to dominate.

 <iframe src="experiment_4/temp_reverse_buzzsaw.html" width="100%" height="600" frameborder="0"></iframe>

+Basal temperature begins at the surface temperature, but due to net positive heat flux, soon reaches melting temperature across much of the mountain profile.

 <iframe src="experiment_4/rate_reverse_buzzsaw.html" width="100%" height="600" frameborder="0"></iframe>